Psychosocial hazard mitigation

 Examples of how work environment, equipment and hazardous tasks may be a psychosocial hazard include:

-• poor workplace conditions such as lack of space, poor lighting and excessive noise
+• Poor working conditions such as lack of space, poor lighting and excessive noise

-• working in extreme conditions or situations, such as very high or low temperatures, or at height or depth
+• Working in extreme conditions or situations.
+This can include very high or low temperatures, or extreme heights or depths.

 Not having a safe work environment or adequate equipment may be an Occupational Health and Safety violation and needs to be addressed.

 If you’re unaware of why employees’ responses indicated that this was a risk, you need to explore by asking them.
-You may facilitate a team discussion about physical safety using Putting protection of physical safety on the agenda.
-This discussion helps employees identify the issues, but this is not sufficient – you must also address the concerns that are Occupational Health and Safety violations.
+You can have a team discussion about physical safety using Putting protection of physical safety on the agenda.
+This discussion helps employees identify the issues, but this isn’t sufficient.
+You must also address the concerns that are Occupational Health and Safety violations.

-Examples of how work/life balance may be a psychosocial hazard include:
+Examples of how work and life balance may be a psychosocial hazard include:

-There are many tips for work-life balance available to share with your employees, as well as healthy break activities to stay balanced while at work.
-Facilitate a team discussion with your employees with Putting balance on the agenda to come up with ideas and strategies unique to your workplace.
+There are many tips for work and life balance available to share with your employees.
+Share healthy break activities to stay balanced while at work.
+Have a team discussion about Putting balance on the agenda to come up with ideas and strategies unique to your work environment.

-Evidence-based actions for balance provide additional ideas that you may want to explore with your employees.
+Evidence-based actions for balance has additional ideas that you may want to explore with your employees.

 Working hours and schedule